-Christian Singer with Tourette Syndrome, Jamie Grace, Marries Fiancé After a 5-Month Courtship
+Christian Singer with Tourette Syndrome, Jamie Grace, Marries Fiancé After 5-Month Courtship

-For Grammy-nominated Christian singer Jamie Grace, who first rose to fame on Youtube, marrying Aaron Collins on April 14, 2018 was a dream come true.
+For Grammy-nominated Christian singer Jamie Grace, who first rose to fame on YouTube, marrying Aaron Collins on April 14, 2018 was a dream come true.

-Diagnosed with Tourette Syndrome (a neurological disorder that can cause uncontrollable tics and compulsive utterances or obscene outbursts) when she was 11 years old, Grace, 27, never allowed it to hamper her spirit, instead choosing to raise her voice and inspire others through song.
+Diagnosed with Tourette syndrome (a neurological disorder that can cause uncontrollable tics and compulsive utterances or obscene outbursts) when she was 11 years old, Grace, 26, never allowed it to hamper her spirit, instead choosing to raise her voice and inspire others through song.

-But though she’d achieved some of her wildest dreams—including being nominated for a Grammy Award and a Billboard Award when she was just 19—dating was always a challenge.
-That was until the Atlanta-native connected with Collins, a model and actor, 23, last November and they embarked a 5-month courtship that ended in the wedding of her dreams.
+But though she’d achieved some of her wildest dreams — including being nominated for a Grammy and a Billboard Music Award when she was just 19 — dating was always a challenge.
+That was until the Atlanta-native connected with Collins, a model and actor, 23, last November and they embarked on a five-month courtship that ended in the wedding of her dreams.

-“Aaron is, by far, the most amazing man I have ever met,” Grace tells PEOPLE of her new husband, who she first met at one of her shows in 2016 before he “slid into my DMs on Instagram” last November, later proposing in January.
+“Aaron is, by far, the most amazing man I have ever met,” Grace tells PEOPLE of her new husband, whom she first met at one of her shows in 2016 before he “slid into my DMs on Instagram” last November, later proposing in January.

 RELATED: Meghan Markle Cried When She Picked Her Wedding Dress, Says Pal Priyanka Chopra

-As they stood at the alter inside North Metro Baptist Church in Lawrenceville, Ga., “I was more giddy than anything,” says Grace, who chose to recite traditional vows.
+As they stood at the altar inside North Metro Baptist Church in Lawrenceville, Georgia, “I was more giddy than anything,” says Grace, who chose to recite traditional vows.

-Surrounded by 1500 friends, family and fans—the wedding was standing room only with 1000 others on the waiting list, after the singer opened her wedding invitation to the public—it all went off without a hitch.
+Surrounded by 1500 friends, family and fans — the wedding was standing room only with 1000 others on the waiting list, after the singer opened her wedding invitation to the public — it all went off without a hitch.

 “I was genuinely surrounded by every person who could calm any possible nerves,” says the bride, who wore a custom gown that featured a 14-foot train by designer Johana Hernandez.
 “It was an absolute fairytale wedding and I almost couldn’t believe it was happening.”